Department of Legal Languages

 Ms. Yura JEANJEAN, Associate Professor.

-Temporary teachers:
+Part-time teachers:

 • Legal German

-Tenured teachers
+Tenured faculty

 Training